 With YouTube, you can earn from the adverts shown on your videos if you are a YouTube Partner enrolled into their AdSense system but this is not always as profitable as some people would hope.
 Unfortunately more and more people are using ad blocking software to block adverts from showing on websites including YouTube.
 This has drastically reduced people’s income and potential income for new starters.

-Today I want to share with you how social media can be a tool that can help you expand your business opportunities, so what is your social media strategy ? well Social media are extremely powerful in attracting new customers.
+Today I want to share with you how social media can be a tool that can help you expand your business opportunities, so what is your social media strategy ?
+There are few places you can buy organic followers on Instagram but it is possible, social media is extremely powerful in attracting new customers.

 For This Purpose, They Will Look For You On The Different Social Media Platforms